JeremyBYU/polylidar/README.md

 Polylidar allows one to extract planar meshes from a point cloud **and** their polygon representations.
 The point cloud can be in 2, 3, or 4 dimensions (XY, XYZ, XYZC=Class).
 This module is written in C++ and can be used as a python module or standalone with a C++ project.
 Note the **lidar** in Poly**lidar** is a misnomer; it works with any point cloud, not just from LiDAR sensors.
 Click here for a basic demo in the browser: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jeremybyu/polylidar/master?filepath=examples%2Fpython%2FBasicDemo.ipynb)

+## NOTE!!!

+Polylidar is going through a major rewrite to more properly handle 3D data.
+I'm very exctied about the work and will soon publish the results.
+If you are interested work is going on in the branch `major_changes_refactor`.
+Some key changes are:

+* New Data inputs: Organized Point Cloud (i.e. rgbd images) and arbitary user input meshes.
+* Parallelsim - Using OpenMP and Dynamic Tasks (Fibers).
+* Plane Extraction from all data inputs.
+Polylidar can determine all the dominant planes in the scene and extract polygonal representations.

+This is still a WIP, but wanted to let people know that may be watching this work.
+Thanks!

 ## Install

 ### Python Projects